-5.1 Revisions to Electric Emergency Plan
+5.2 Revisions to Electric Emergency Plan

 Should any post-event recommendations result in a modification to this Plan, these will be done in a timely manner and an updated version filed with the PSC Secretary.
 It is our intention that this Plan is to be flexible and able to be modified as planning, restoration and communication practices change.
-Please refer to "Compliance Guidelines" section for details regarding filing of updates to Electric Emergency Plans.
+Please refer to "Statement of Compliance" section for details regarding filing of updates to Electric Emergency Plans.